Brain Injury Surveillance and Reporting

 Statewide Brain Injury Needs Assessment

-The Iowa Association of Community Providers and the Brain Injury Alliance of Iowa, through a contract with the Department of Public Health, conduct annual needs assessments on behalf of the Brain Injury Services Program and the Advisory Council on Brain Injuries conduct statewide needs assessments to learn more about the needs of Iowans and the professionals who support them.
-In 2017, program staff conducted listening sessions across Iowa to gather input as well.
+The Iowa Association of Community Providers and the Brain Injury Alliance of Iowa, through a contract with the Department of Public Health, conduct annual needs assessments on behalf of the Brain Injury Services Program and the Advisory Council on Brain Injuries.
+These statewide needs assessments are used to learn more about the needs of Iowans and the professionals who support them.
 This information is then used to develop Iowa's State Plan for Brain Injury and to guide the work of the program.
 Below are the most current needs assessment reports by those organizations.
-To view the state plan, please visit the Advisory Council on Brain Injuries page.
+To view the current state plan, please visit the Advisory Council on Brain Injuries page.